aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en.rst

     My best guess:
         You wrote something like
-            import X from Y
+            import pen from turtle
         instead of
-            from Y import X
+            from turtle import pen